Mary Page Keller: Career

 In 2011, Keller was cast as the lead character's mother in the ABC Family drama pilot Chasing Life.
 In April 2013, ABC Family picked up the pilot to series, for airing in 2014.
-She co-wrote the family dance school drama, 'The Dunnings' with her husband Thomas Ian Griffith.
+She co-wrote the family dance school drama, The Dunnings, with husband Thomas Ian Griffith.
+Keller and her husband recently wrote an episode for Netflix series Virgin River, and before that they wrote the sixth episode of the dramedy series Dolly Parton's Heartstrings in 2019.

 Personal life

-Keller has been married to her former Another World costar Thomas Ian Griffith since 1991.
-They have two sons, Conner and Eamon.
+Keller has been married to her former Another World co-star Thomas Ian Griffith since November 16, 1991.
+The pair have two sons together, Conner O'Neil Griffith (born June 3, 1994), who is a video artist and animator, and Eamon Michael Griffith (born March 28, 1997), who is a musician.